Energinet-DataHub/opengeh-process-manager/docs/ProcessManager/Development.md

 How one may test the orchestrations activities and how one may use the client to check the orchestration status.

 Besides that, the `Example orchestation` is used to test the client (solution folder 1, 2, 3 )

-## GitHub Workflows

-// TODO: What is the purpose of each workflow; what is it's trigger; what is its "output"